 "Among the finest films of the 1980s, Agnès Varda's powerful story of a young female drifter moving beyond the bounds of society remains essential viewing...
 Infused with a uniquely feminist sensibility... [and] set against the frigid winter landscape of rural France, it follows Mona (Sandrine Bonnaire), a complex and contradictory drifter, who survives on handouts and ephemeral liaisons with strangers.
 We begin at the end, with the discovery of her corpse in a ditch.
-Then, through flashbacks and interviews with people who came into contact with her, Varda's film attempts to reconstruct the final days of her life photography sets the enigmatic Mona against a stark French landscape...
+Then, through flashbacks and interviews with people who came into contact with her.
+Varda's film attempts to reconstruct the final days of her life...

+Using a moody and desaturated colour palette, Patrick Blossier's painterly photography sets the enigmatic Mona against a stark French landscape...
 From the dim abandoned rooms where Mona takes cover to the brightly lit homes where she's excluded, every shot, every frame of Vagabond is expressed in sparsely poetic images." - Amy Simmons, BFI